 The mission of the Zoo is to ‘inspire the stewardship of our living world by providing meaningful experiences to our guests.’

-Located in Kapiolani Park on the south-east end of Waikiki Beach, the site originally consisted of marshland and lagoons, and in earlier times it served the purpose of an ahupua’a.
+Located in Kapiolani Park on the southeast end of Waikiki Beach, the site originally consisted of marshland and lagoons, and in earlier times it served the purpose of an ahupua’a.
 This was a section of royal land contained within the watershed, encompassing the land between mountains and sea.
-The ahupua’a contained all of the resources that the community required: fertile land for farming taro, and trees like koa for many purposes, as well as fish in the lagoons.
+The ahupua’a contained all of the resources that the community required: fertile land for farming taro, trees like koa for many purposes, as well as fish in the lagoons.

-In 1877, the marshes and lagoons were drained by order of King Kalakaua, who wished to establish a grand park near the slopes of Diamond Head.
+In 1877, the marshes and lagoons were drained by the order of King Kalakaua, who wished to establish a grand park near the slopes of Diamond Head.
 He beautified the area in order to house his personal collection of rare and exotic birds, and the park was named Queen Kapiolani Park in honor of his wife.

 — article continued below —

-In 1914, Ben Holllinger, the Administrator of Parks and Recreation, began collecting and showcasing animals in the park; including a bear, a monkey, and some lion cubs.
+In 1914, Ben Hollinger, the Administrator of Parks and Recreation, began collecting and showcasing animals in the park; including a bear, a monkey, and some lion cubs.
 An African elephant soon joined the crew and with that acquisition, Honolulu officially had a zoo.